Tornadoes of 2013: September 15–16 (Japan)

 During mid-September, as Typhoon Man-yi approached and made landfall in Japan, at least ten F0 and F1 tornadoes were reported to have occurred in the Island nation.
 Over 900 homes were damaged and 10 people were injured.

 September 22 (Brazil)

-The city of Taquarituba, in the state of São Paulo, was partially destroyed by a significant tornado which damaged approximately 200 houses; 2 people died and 64 were injured.
+The city of Taquarituba, in the state of São Paulo, was partially destroyed by a powerful tornado which damaged approximately 200 houses.
+2 people died and 64 were injured.
+Following the storm, after about half of the city lost electricity and telephone service, the city's mayor declared a state of emergency.

 October

-There were 76 tornadoes reported in the U.S. in October, of which 60 were confirmed.

-October 3–7
+October 3–7 (United States)

 A low pressure system produced several tornadoes across northeastern Nebraska, western Iowa, and extreme southeastern South Dakota.
 An EF4 tornado severely damaged and destroyed homes in and near Wayne, Nebraska, and caused major damage an industrial site and to a local airport, where several hangars were flattened.
 Another tornado, rated EF2, severely damaged or destroyed six homes in Macy, Nebraska.
 The storm system also produced a severe blizzard that impacted South Dakota.